lidwinae/qris-latency-optimizer/README.md

 # QRIS Latency Optimizer 🚀

 This project is a full-stack QRIS payment system designed to handle extremely low-latency API responses.
-It implements a cache-aside architecture using Redis to optimize transaction status polling, drastically reducing the load on the primary database.
+It implements a cache-aside architecture using Redis to optimize transaction status polling and a complete monitoring stack to analyze system performance.

 ## 📂 Project Structure

-This repository is organized as a monorepo containing both the UI and the server:
+This repository is organized as a monorepo containing the backend, merchant UI, and customer UI:

-- **`/backend`**: The Go backend (using the Gin framework).
-Handles dynamic QR generation, transaction lifecycle, and caching logic.
+- **`/backend`**: The Go backend (Gin framework).
+Handles QR generation, transaction lifecycle, and caching logic.
-- **`/frontend`**: The React + Vite UI.
-Provides the graphical interface simulating the customer and merchant interaction.
+- **`/frontend`**: The **Merchant Dashboard** UI (React + Vite).
+Runs on port 5173.
+- **`/customer-app`**: The **Customer Mobile** UI (React + Vite).
+Runs on port 5174.

-## 🛠️ Tech Stack
+## 🛠️ Tech Stack & Infrastructure

-- **Backend**: Go, Gin, GORM
-- **Frontend**: React, Vite
-- **Databases/Infra**: PostgreSQL (Persistence), Redis (Caching), Docker
+The system runs several core services via Docker:

+- **PostgreSQL**: Primary persistent storage for transaction data.
+- **Redis**: Caching layer for high-speed transaction status checks (Key to P95 latency optimization).
+- **RabbitMQ**: Message broker for handling asynchronous tasks and background processing.
+- **pgAdmin**: Web interface for managing the PostgreSQL database (Port 5050).
+- **Monitoring Stack**:
+  - **InfluxDB**: Time-series database to store load test metrics from k6.
+  - **Grafana**: Dashboard for real-time visualization of system metrics and latency (Port 3000).

+---

 ## 🚀 How to Run

+### 1. Prerequisites
+Before starting, ensure that **Docker Desktop** or the **Docker Engine** is already running on your machine.
+You will also need **Node.js** and **Go** installed locally for development.

-**1. Start the Infrastructure (Database & Redis)**
+### 2. Start the Infrastructure
+Navigate to the root project folder and run the following command to start all databases and monitoring tools:
 ```bash
 docker-compose up -d
 ```